Biclustering random matrix partitions with an application to classification of forensic body fluids: Introduction

 \subsection{Our contribution}

 We take the (transpose of the) ``NoB-LoC'' biclustering process \citep{lee13} as our starting point for model elaboration.
 Each matrix cell has one or more latent parameters.
 Our biclustering model groups these parameters across cells; all parameters in a bicluster are equal.
 This is not the case in NoB-LoC, so we first modify the distribution of parameters within biclusters and arrive at a model like the BAREB model \citep{li2020ba} for periodontal data.
-Those authors had a two-level biclustering hierarchy and used a multinomial-Dirichlet distribution to define the distribution over clusterings at both levels.
-We use the closely related Dirichlet Process (DP, \cite{ferguson1973ba}) and Multinomial Dirichlet Process (MDP, \cite{Ghosal2017FundamentalsInference}).
-The change is detailed in Section~\ref{sec:bicluster-single-matrix}.
+Those authors have a two-level biclustering hierarchy and use a multinomial-Dirichlet distribution to define the distribution over clusterings.
+We use the related Dirichlet Process (DP, \cite{ferguson1973ba}) and Multinomial Dirichlet Process (MDP, \cite{Ghosal2017FundamentalsInference}).
+The different approaches are contrasted in Appendix~\ref{app:nested-DP-connection}.

-The data matrix, to which we apply biclustering, consists of 25 sub-matrix blocks arranged in a five-by-five grid.
-Each horizontal band of five sub-matrices, making up a row of blocks, gives all the data for one fluid-type.
-The biclustering is performed on each block but needs to be correlated along the blocks within a fluid-type and yet independent from one fluid-type to another.
-The BDP meets this requirement by forming a product of biclusterings over fluid-type matrices.

 Our inferential goal is to identify the fluid-type of an unlabeled profile.
-The fluid-type of a profile is uncertain, so unlabeled profiles move between fluid-types in our Monte-Carlo.
-In the target posterior distribution, the set of rows partitioned by the BDP for a given fluid-type is random, as it depends on which unlabeled profiles are assigned to that fluid-type.
-BDP also extends the product of biclustering to randomly partition random sets of profiles, which is our main novel contribution to the biclustering methodology.
+As these profiles move between fluid-types in our Monte-Carlo, the set of rows partitioned by BDP-CaRMa for a given fluid-type is random; it depends on which unlabeled profiles are assigned to that fluid-type.
+Our BDP-CaRMa is therefore a random process partitioning random sets of profiles.
+This new methodology is needed in applications of biclustering to supervised classification.